jlangch/venice/doc/readme/openai-vision.md

         prompt      [ { :role    "user"
                         :content [ { :type "text"
                                      :text """
-                                           These is a picture that I want to upload.
+                                           This is a picture that I want to upload.
                                            Generate a compelling description in the style of David Attenborough that I can upload along with the picture.
 Only include the narration.
                                            """ }